thesafeerkhan/Journatic/README.md

 # Journatic
 A single-page web application that allows the user to make text-based journal entries.
+You can vist the live version of the project at: http://safeerkhan.net/Journatic/

 ![Alt_Text](resources/demo-screenshot.png "Journatic Demo Screenshot")

 ## Important